“The way to gain power, is to save power.”

 Alternate breathing can also be done without using the fingers, just the mind, as long as both nostrils are completely clear and open, and one has practiced with the fingers first.
 I think this has a more powerful calming effect on the brain hemispheres and nerves.
 It can be checked using a mirror under the nostrils to see whether the air is actually alternating between the nostrils.

-An even more advanced form of alternate breathing, with retention of the breath after each inhalation, necessitates the use of an anal and chin lock to force the energy down to the abdomen.
+An even more advanced form of alternate breathing, with retention of the breath after each inhalation, necessitates the use of anal and chin locks to force energy into the abdomen.
 It is said to be dangerous to undertake without a teacher.

 THE ORGASM BREATH

-This is softer version of the yogic “billows breath,” which I used to call the “eraser breath” because of its efficacy in clearing the mind of discursive thinking — at least temporarily.
+This is a softer version of the yogic “bellows breath,” which I used to call the “eraser breath” because of its efficacy in clearing the mind of discursive thinking — at least temporarily.

-The billows breath, which is often referred to as the “breath of fire” because of its use in arousing primordial energy, is a sustained period of vigorous, rapid outbreathing (through the nose), using only the abdominal muscles, like a billows, followed by a deep inbreath and retention of the breath for an extended period.
+The bellows breath, which is often referred to as the “breath of fire” because of its use in arousing primordial energy, is a sustained period of vigorous, rapid outbreathing (through the nose), using only the abdominal muscles, like a bellows, followed by a deep inbreath and retention of the breath for an extended period, pressing the chin down and back to close off the breath from above, and closing the sphincter while lifting up the perineum to force energy upward.

 It turned out to be dangerous in an unexpected fashion.

 I was frequently doing various breathing exercises or chanting while driving.
-One day, speeding down a freeway in my old Volvo, I engaged in a vigorous round of “Bastrika,” or billows breath, after which I took a deep inhalation and applied the anal and chin “locks” to hold the breath in my navel chakra.
-The next thing I knew I was speeding backwards, going in the same direction, but along the shoulder of the freeway in a huge cloud of dust, as a family driving past looked on in astonishment.
+One day, speeding down a freeway in my old Volvo, I engaged in a vigorous round of “Bastrika,” or bellows breath, after which I took a deep inhalation and applied the anal and chin “locks” to hold the breath in my navel chakra.
+The next thing I knew, I was traveling backwards going in the same direction, but along the shoulder of the freeway in a huge cloud of dust, as a family driving past looked on in astonishment.
+I’d apparently blacked out while my car did a 180 down the freeway.

 So, to be safe, don’t attempt any of these exercises while driving.